kohya-ss/sd-scripts/README.md

 ### Recent Updates

+Sep 4, 2024:
+- T5XXL LoRA is supported in LoRA training.
+Remove `--network_train_unet_only` and add `train_t5xxl=True` to `--network_args`.
+CLIP-L is also trained at the same time (T5XXL only cannot be trained).
+The trained model can be used with ComfyUI.
+- In LoRA training, when `--fp8_base` is specified, you can specify `t5xxl_fp8_e4m3fn.safetensors` as the T5XXL weights.
+However, it is recommended to use fp16 weights for caching.
+- Fixed an issue where the training CLIP-L LoRA was not used in sample image generation during LoRA training.

 Sep 1, 2024:
 - `--timestamp_sampling` has `flux_shift` option.
 Thanks to sdbds!
   - This is the same shift as FLUX.1 dev inference, adjusting the timestep sampling depending on the resolution. `--discrete_flow_shift` is ignored when `flux_shift` is specified.
 It is not verified which is better, `shift` or `flux_shift`.